Congress returns several pressing issues, with Harvey money, debt ceiling at forefront

 Meanwhile, Congress’ top two Democrats have signaled some support for the idea.

-"Providing aid in the wake of Harvey and raising the debt ceiling are both important issues, and Democrats want to work to do both," said Senate Minority Leader Chuck Schumer, of New York, and House Minority Leader Nancy Pelosi, of California, in a joint statement Sunday.
+"Providing aid in the wake of Harvey and raising the debt ceiling are both important issues, and Democrats want to work to do both," Senate Minority Leader Chuck Schumer, of New York, and House Minority Leader Nancy Pelosi, of California, said in a joint statement Sunday.
 "Given the interplay between all the issues Congress must tackle in September, Democrats and Republicans must discuss all the issues together and come up with a bipartisan consensus."

 In addition to having to raising the debt ceiling by Sept.
 29 and appropriate billions to hurricane victims in dire need, Congress also must pass a separate spending resolution to avoid a government shutdown after Sept.
 30.